 How can I buy a domain name?

 If you have a unique business name, choosing the right domain for your website might be a straightforward process.
-But often, the first idea that pops into your head will be taken.
-You might find it difficult to choose a domain name that succinctly and cleverly describes your brand and which isn’t already registered.
-Luckily, these 10 tried-and-true tips can make it easier to brainstorm ideas to help you land on the perfect one.
+However, the first idea that pops into your head will often be taken.
+Luckily, the strategies above make it easier to brainstorm ideas to help you land the perfect one.